openTdataCH/netexRealisationGuideSwitzerland/docs/06_stops.md

 ### Usage Notes

-In Switzerland all these StopPlace codes are defined in Didok by order of the Department of Transport (BAV).
-If the BAV will regulate also “Haltepunkte” and “Haltekante” then also the Quays will be regulated.
-Foreign StopPlaces may be mapped to Swiss Didok codes.
+- All `StopPlace`s in Switzerland are identifiable by both a DIDOK number and a SLOID.
+DIDOK number are under the responsability of the Department of Transport (BAV).
+It is possible that in the future the BAV will also regulate “Haltepunkte” and “Haltekanten” and, therefore, the identifiers of `Quays`.
+- Foreign `StopPlace`s may be mapped to Swiss DIDOK codes.

-It is important to notice that the main connection between Didok codes and the NeTEx export are the ScheduledStopPoints.
-Those will have the same Id (besides the different <Element Name> as the StopPlace in many cases.
-Exceptions are meta stations and local public transport that already uses assignment to “Haltekanten”.
-In that case the ScheduledStopPoint is more refined than the DiDok UIC like codes.
+- The main connection between DIDOK codes and the NeTEx export are the `ScheduledStopPoints`.
+They typically have the same `Id` (except for the <Element Name> in the identifier string) as the `StopPlace`.
+Exceptions are meta stations and local public transport already using assignment to “Haltekanten”.
+In such cases the `ScheduledStopPoint` is more refined than the DIDOK and UIC codes.

-There will be meta-stations added with their own code.
+- Meta-stations will have their own codes.
 In some cases these are added for operational or searching reasons.

-> The `Centroid` always contains a location:
-> - The main coordinates are given as WSG84.
-> - The Swiss coordinates are added as well, when available (see below)
-> - INFO+ will not use the data from the import.
-Always the DIDOK master data will be used for all Swiss coordinates.
-INFO+ will use the data of foreign places.

 ## Quay